timgilbert/cljs-pikaday/README.md

-`pikaday/date-selector` returns code for an `<input>` tag, and sets up various reagent lifecycle methods to instantiate and bind a `Piakaday` instance.
+`pikaday/date-selector` returns code for an `<input>` tag, and sets up various reagent lifecycle methods to instantiate and bind a `Pikaday` instance.
 When the user selects a new date in the input field, the atom passed in to the `:date-atom` property will be `reset!` with its new value.